Waltz for Koop

 Waltz for Koop is the second studio album by the Swedish electronic music duo Koop.
 It was their first album to hit a U.S. Billboard chart, peaking at number seventeen on Top Electronic Albums.
-The compositions are recorded and mixed by Mats "Limpan" Lindfors.
+The compositions were recorded and mixed by Mats "Limpan" Lindfors.
 Two years after its release, a remix album was issued with the title Waltz for Koop: Alternative Takes.